Chaturanga de Silva

-Pinnaduwage Chaturanga de Silva (born 17 January 1990), or Chaturanga de Silva, is a professional Sri Lankan cricketer who plays limited over cricket.
+Pinnaduwage Chaturanga de Silva (born 17 January 1990), or Chaturanga de Silva, is a Sri Lankan professional cricketer who represented his country at international level in limited overs cricket.
+He is primarily a left-handed batsman but bowls handy slow left-arm orthodox.
+He continues to play domestic and franchise cricket around the world.
 Chathuranga de Silva was educated at St. Aloysius College, Galle, where he started his cricket career.
-He is primarily a left-handed batsman but bowls handy slow left-arm orthodox.
-He has represented the Sri Lanka national cricket team in limited over international matches.
 He is the elder brother of Sri Lankan All-rounder Wanindu Hasaranga de Silva.